 As always, PHL offers a lovely sampling of comfort foods to signature Philly dishes, from the best coffee in town to the best cheesesteaks.
 Even better: The airport recently rolled out a delivery option to make getting food that much safer for travelers.
 We’ve gathered our favorite eating options from every PHL terminal that are still open—but keep tabs here on the ever-changing hours and policies in the age of COVID-19.
 And to travel extra safely, check PHL’s latest travel advisories here.

 TERMINAL A - EAST

-The Philadelphia-based coffee roaster is a no brainer for any caffeine-fueled trip to or from Philly, and luckily there are a handful of locations throughout the airport.
-If you’re in a hurry, get a frothy draft latte on tap, or stock up on cans for the trip.
-Pair with one (or several) fluffy, fresh pastries for a sweet snack to hold you over.
+The Philly-based coffee roaster is a no-brainer for any caffeine-fueled trip to or from Philly, and you can rest assured their PHL locations are open during Covid-19 most mornings and evenings.
+If you’re in a hurry, get a frothy draft latte on tap with a fresh, fluffy pastry.

 TERMINAL A - WEST